Sausage and Mash with Onion Gravy

 We used to get our sausages from one of the most famous sausage shops in the South of England: Kennedy’s.

 Sadly Kennedy’s went bust a bit more than 10 years ago under competition from the supermarkets and rising costs.
-Their sausages were just fantastic and difficult to match.
+Their sausages were just fantastic and difficult to match in taste.

 These days however you can still get some tasty sausages in the good supermarkets if you shop around, or perhaps your local butcher does his own?